nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam.md

     duration: 00:00:10
     encode: 'true'
     startAt: 00:00:23
-- WebUI.DownloadFile
 ```

 ##### Extract Video Subtitles

 Creating a separate transcript of a Video document is easily done if the video has subtitles.
-By adding a User Action that triggers the following automation chain on all Video documents, you can instantly download a simple text file of the video's subtitles.
+By adding a button that triggers the following automation chain on all Video documents, you can instantly generate a simple text file of the video's subtitles.

 ```
 - Context.FetchDocument
 - Video.ExtractClosedCaptions:
-    outFormat: ttxt
+    outFormat: txt
-- WebUI.DownloadFile
 ```

 #### Exposed Extension Points